-Using the DSM, we build rectangular prisms with horizontal sides of 0.5 m, i.e. DSM resolution, and a vertical side as high as the elevation at the time of the corresponding surveys, i.e. bottom at 0 m and top at the surface elevation.
-Among the three (2015, 2016 and 2107) photogrammetric surveys, the 2017 survey has the smallest surface extent.
-Its limits are thus used to cut the 2015 and 2016 photogrammetric surveyed areas, so that all DSM cover the exact same area.
-The total mass of redistributed sediment equals the change of volume between each survey multiplied by the density of the sediment.
-We use the gravity data to assess this density using an inverse modelling approach.
-Note that since gravity decreases with the square of the distance between the measurement site and the mass location, we can bound our analysis to the area covered by the photogrammetric surveys without biasing the analysis.
-Indeed, using the wider 2015 and 2016 survey coverages, we find that extending our working area in the north-south and east-west directions by steps of 100 m does not alter the gravity changes computed at each sites by more than 1 %.
+Using the DSM, we build rectangular prisms with horizontal sides of 0.5 m, i.e., at the scale of the DSM resolution, and a vertical side as high as the elevation at the time of the corresponding surveys, i.e., bottom at 0 m and top at the surface elevation.
+Among the three (2015, 2016 and 2107) photogrammetry surveys, the 2017 survey has the smallest surface extent.
+Its limits are thus used to cut the 2015 and 2016 photogrammetric survey areas so that all DSMs cover the exact same area.
+The total mass of redistributed sediment equals the change in volume between each survey multiplied by the density of the sediment.
+We use the gravity data to assess this density using an inverse modeling approach.
+Note that since gravity decreases with the square of the distance between the measurement site and the mass location, we can bound our analysis to the area covered by the photogrammetry surveys without biassing the analysis.
+Indeed, using the wider 2015 and 2016 survey coverages, we find that extending our working area in the north-south and east-west di-